-5. Conclusion
+6. Conclusion

 This paper has developed an index of economic well-being based on four dimensions or components of economic well-being, with the weight given each component in brackets-consumption flows (0.4), stocks of wealth including physical capital and natural resources (0.1), equality (0.25), and economic security (0.25).
-Estimates for the index for Canada for the 1971-97 period are given.
+Estimates for the index for Canada and the United States for the 1971-97 period are given.